nunojusto/neo-local/documentation/Readme.md

 ```
 The script accepts 2 arguments:

 - The first is the name of the node container.
+There are four container names.<br>
-There's four container names like `neo-privatenet1` (that goes 1 to 4 numbers)
+Example: `neo-privatenet1` (that goes from 1 to 4 numbers)

 - The second argument is the version of the neo-cli desired to be installed